-Due to our extensive waiting list and the impact of the COVID-19 restrictions in Victoria in 2020, the waiting list for new clients is currently closed.
-Unfortunately we are not able to accept any new referrals at this time.
-Please check our website for updates.
+Due to our extensive waiting list and the impact of the COVID-19 restrictions in Victoria in 2020 and 2021, the waiting list for diagnostic assessments is currently closed and we cannot accept any new referrals for assessments at this time.

 The ASD Clinic welcomes new clients, whether for diagnostic assessment of Autism, or counselling services for someone with an established diagnosis of ASD.
 We do not require new clients to have an assessment or pre-existing diagnosis before seeking counselling with one of our Psychologists.